ParallelMaths/parallel/pages/teachers.md

 1. Parallelograms will be automatically marked.
 2. You will have access to all the student scores.
 3. Scoresheets will highlight excellent students and those who are struggling, so that you can easily recognise achievement or offer encouragement.
 4. Students will be more motivated if they are part of a class account.
 5. The whole class can collect dimensional rewards, which will result in prizes for the class.
 6. The Parallelogram becomes a routine that builds skill, interest and confidence week after week.
-7. The students will have Para PLUS, rather than Para NORMAL accounts.

 So, why not give it a try.
 Signing up as a teacher is quick, easy and free, and if it is not for you then you drop out at any time.